 James Garvey has served as a member of our board of directors since 2010.
-Mr. Garvey has been Managing Partner and Chairman of SV Life Sciences Advisers, LLC since 1995 and assumed the role of Chairman Emeritus in 2014.
-From 1995 to 2009, he also served as Chief Executive Officer of SV Life Sciences.
+Mr. Garvey was Chief Executive Officer of SV Life Sciences Advisers, LLC from 1995 to 2005, was Managing Partner and Chief Executive Officer from 2006 to 2009, was Chairman from 2010 to 2014 and assumed the role of Chairman Emeritus in 2014.
 Previously, he was Managing Director for the venture capital division of Allstate Corporation, an insurance provider, President of National Teledata, a healthcare information technology company, and President and Chief Executive Officer of Allegheny International Medical Technology, a medical device company.
 Mr. Garvey has also held senior management positions at Millipore Corporation, a biopharmaceutical company.
 He serves as a member of the boards of directors of several privately-held life sciences companies and previously served as a member of the boards of directors of the publicly-traded companies Achillion Pharmaceuticals, Inc. and Shire plc.
 Mr. Garvey holds a B.S. in Education from Northern Illinois University.
 We believe that Mr. Garvey is qualified to serve on our board of directors because of his service on the boards of directors of other life sciences companies and his extensive executive leadership experience.

 Richard Lindstrom, M.D. has served as a member of our board of directors since 2012.
-Dr. Lindstrom is a founder, director and has been an attending surgeon at Minnesota Eye Consultants P.A., a provider of eye care services, since 1989.
-He has served as a member of the board of directors of TearLab Corporation since 2010 and served as a member of the board of directors of Onpoint Medical Diagnostics, Inc. from 2010 to 2013.
+Dr. Lindstrom is a founder and director and has been an attending surgeon at Minnesota Eye Consultants P.A., a provider of eye care services, since 1989.
+He has served as a member of the boards of directors of Imprimis Pharmaceuticals, Inc., a pharmaceutical company, since 2014 and TearLab Corporation, a diagnostics company, since 2010 and served as a member of the board of directors of Onpoint Medical Diagnostics, Inc. from 2010 to 2013.
 Dr. Lindstrom has served as associate director of the Minnesota Lions Eye Bank since 1987.
 He is a medical advisor for several medical device and pharmaceutical manufacturers and serves on the boards of several privately-held life sciences companies.
 Dr. Lindstrom previously served as president of the International Society of Refractive Surgery, the International Intraocular Implant Society, the International Refractive Surgery Club and the American Society of Cataract and Refractive Surgery.
 From 1980 to 1989, he served as a professor of ophthalmology at the University of Minnesota, where he is currently adjunct professor emeritus.
 Dr. Lindstrom holds a B.A. in Pre-Medical Studies, a B.S. in Medicine and an M.D. from the University of Minnesota.
-We believe that Dr. Lindstrom is qualified to serve on our board of directors because of his service on the board of directors of other life sciences companies and his background in ophthalmology, which gives him a perspective that is helpful to the board for understanding Ocular's product market.
+We believe that Dr. Lindstrom is qualified to serve on our board of directors because of his service on the board of directors of other life sciences companies and his background in ophthalmology, which gives him a perspective that is helpful to the board for understanding our product market.